Rheumatoid arthritis (RA) is an autoimmune disease. If you have RA, your body’s immune system will mistakenly attack your joints.

-About 1.5 million people in the United States have RA.
-Nearly three times as many women have the disease as men.
-Countless hours of research has been conducted to understand exactly what causes RA and the best way to treat it.
+Countless hours of research have been conducted to understand exactly what causes RA and the best way to treat it.
 There have even been studies that show drinking alcohol may actually help reduce RA symptoms.

 Alcohol doesn’t react well with many commonly prescribed RA medications.